CSEANZ/BotTranslator/README.md

 *TranslatingLuisDialog* will automatically intercept your outgoing messages and translate them back to the *activated language*

+**NOTE** The SimpleIgniteBot example does not use *TranslatingLuisDialog*, it has the same features implemented direcly in the main LUIS Dialog.

 ### Activating Text Translation

 Before translation will occur, it needs to be activated.